saleae/demo/full-stack.md

 - The user's selection should be saved in a database, preferably mongo, along with their session ID. and timestamp.

 ## Secondary Requirements
-- The script/code for this widget should not download or execute entire until the existing page is complely done rendering for the user.
+- The script/code for this widget should not download or execute entire until the existing page is completely done rendering for the user.
 - The widget should remember if it has already been closed (for any reason) and so stay closed forever (or at least 60 days) for that user.
 - When collapsing/hiding the widget should animate down nicely.